 Outbound EDI Pattern

-For outbound, This diagram presents a common integration pattern for an outbound EDI process, in which a Flat File 810 document is transformed to an 810 document.
+For outbound, this diagram presents a common integration pattern for an outbound EDI process, in which a Flat File 810 document is transformed into an 810 document.

 Application-to-Application (Non-EDI) Pattern